-A comprehensive fuel hazard assessment of the project area and adjacent land was undertaken by Strategen during a site visit on 17 September 2013.
-The assessment was undertaken on the basis of a visual inspection of the following factors in accordance with the Visual Fuel Load Guide for the Scrub Vegetation of the Swan Coastal Plain (FESA 2012):
+A comprehensive fuel hazard assessment of the project area and adjacent land was undertaken by Strategen during a site visit on 13 March 2014.
+The assessment was undertaken on the basis of a visual inspection of the following factors, cross-referenced with the Swan Coastal Plain Visual Fuel Load Guide (FESA 2012):

-- vegetation type and structure
+- · vegetation type and structure

 - · vegetation condition and density

 - fuel age

-- · scrub extent
+- scrub extent

 - litter and trash accumulation.